opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Computes eigenvalues and eigenvectors of a symmetric matrix.

-    :param src: The input matrix that must have  ``CV_32FC1``  or  ``CV_64FC1``  type, square size and be symmetrical (``src`` :sup:`T` == ``src``).
+    :param src: Input matrix that must have  ``CV_32FC1``  or  ``CV_64FC1``  type, square size and be symmetrical (``src`` :sup:`T` == ``src``).

-    :param eigenvalues: The output vector of eigenvalues of the same type as  ``src`` .
+    :param eigenvalues: Output vector of eigenvalues of the same type as  ``src`` .
 The eigenvalues are stored in the descending order.

-    :param eigenvectors: The output matrix of eigenvectors.
+    :param eigenvectors: Output matrix of eigenvectors.
 It has the same size and type as  ``src`` .
 The eigenvectors are stored as subsequent matrix rows, in the same order as the corresponding eigenvalues.

     :param lowindex: Optional index of largest eigenvalue/-vector to calculate.
-Ignored in the current implementation.
+The parameter is ignored in the current implementation.

     :param highindex: Optional index of smallest eigenvalue/-vector to calculate.
-Ignored in the current implementation.
+The parameter is ignored in the current implementation.

 The functions ``eigen`` compute just eigenvalues, or eigenvalues and eigenvectors of the symmetric matrix ``src`` : ::